Main settings (kor-elf-shield.toml)

 /etc/kor-elf-shield/kor-elf-shield.toml

-But you can also run the program via the --config flag and specify your path.
+But the program can also be started via a flag --config and specify your path.
 For example:

 kor-elf-shield --config=/my/path/configs/kor-elf-shield.toml start